Zahir-Kifli/NAO_THROWING_AND_PICKING_UP/README.md

 9. ## Main Function

-In this section, all the function will be connected by calling at its sequence so that NAO will do all its motion in one go.
-In this main function is also the throwing stance and action.
+In this section, all the function will be connected by calling it in order so that NAO will do all its motion in one go.
+Additonally, in this function, it also includes the throwing stance and action.

 To begin, all the necessary modules are initilized which are required in order for the other function to work.